Botox, Dysport, Jeuveau, Xeomin Treatments - Brandon, FL

 We use the smallest needle on the market to help lessen the chance of bruising.
 It is a needle going through skin, so you may bruise.
 Some things you can do to lessen your chance of bruising – avoid taking any homeopathic supplements (like fish oil, vitamins, biotin, echinacea, St. Johns Wart, etc.).
 Medications like aspirin, Motrin, Aleve, and other NSAID medications and blood thinners are common to make people bruise more easily however Do not skip doses of medications prescribed to you.
 Eating fresh pineapple and taking Arnica Montana can lessen your bruising!

-Are Botox, Dysport and Xeomin safe for everyone?
+Are Botox, Dysport, Jeuveau, and Xeomin safe for everyone?

 It is one of the most studied drugs by the FDA and has a long record to be a safe treatment choice however it is not recommended for people who are pregnant or nursing.
 It is also contraindicated people with certain neurological disorders like Myasthenia Gravis, ALS, or Lambert-Eaton syndrome.